The Japanese art in Lithuania

 (Villa of Chaim Frenkel.
 Objects of the Eastern Art Gallery)

-The greater part of the engraving collection assembled by Ona Bagnickaitė in the first half of the 20th century is in Šiauliai “Aušra” Museum, and several exhibits are kept in the Memorial Museum of B. Sruoga (Kaunas).
+The greater part of the woodblock prints collection assembled by Ona Bagnickaitė in the first half of the 20th century is in Šiauliai “Aušra” Museum, and several exhibits are kept in the Memorial Museum of B. Sruoga (Kaunas).
 They were saved by the museologist Vladas Zdzickauskas during the Second World War.
-Franciscans in Kretinga received 13 engravings from the father priest and collector Leonardas Andriekus, who lived in the USA and was an expert on the art of the East.
+Franciscans in Kretinga received 13 woodblock prints from the father priest and collector Leonardas Andriekus, who lived in the USA and was an expert on the art of the East.

 Mobile collections of the Japan Foundation

-Information Center of Japan was established in Vilnius in 1995, later it became the Embassy of Japan.
-Mobile collections of Japan Foundation have been brought to Lithuania since 1996 and they are exhibited in spaces of different Lithuanian cities.
-Thanks to more than 20 exhibitions, Lithuanian people could learn about the different aspects of Japanese art, for instance, kites and spinnings tops, posts, photography, fine crafts, architecture, and many others.
+Mobile collections of Japan Foundation have been brought to Lithuania since 1996 by the Information Center of Japan and later the Embassy of Japan in Vilnius.
+They are exhibited in spaces of different Lithuanian cities.
+Thanks to more than 20 exhibitions, Lithuanian people could learn about the different aspects of Japanese art, for instance, kites and spinning tops, posters, photography, fine crafts, architecture, and many others.

 (posters of exhibitions; Japan's Embassy in Lithuania archive)